james2hey/james2hey.github.io/src/blogs/git-hooks.md

 Have you ever found it difficult to remember what features or bugs you've spent the last week on?
 How about the past month, or even year?

 I find it hard.
 Sometimes It can even be hard to remember what I did by the end of a day.
-Luckily we have computers to help us out.
+Luckily computers can remember for us.

 Using git is a great way to track what you've done.
-If your commits are meaningful and frequent enough, fantastic - you can look back at these.
-These can behave as documented timelines providing context to your development.
+If your commits are meaningful and frequent enough, fantastic - you can look back at these and see a timeline of what you've worked on.
-But it's not always easy to keep track of your commits:
+But it's not always easy to keep track of your commits.
+For example:
 - What if you're using more than one git repo?
-- What if these repos are under different Source Code Management System e.g. some are on GitHub and others GitLab?
+- What if these repos are under different Source Code Management System e.g. some are on GitHub and others Bitbucket?
-- How about if you squash commits after merging?
+- How about if you squash your commits after merging?

-There is a range of issues that can increase difficultly in tracking them.
+There are a range of issues that increase difficultly in tracking commits.

-## How can we track all commits?
+## So, how can we track all our commits?

 If all of these changes are being made under git, you can use [git-hooks](https://git-scm.com/docs/githooks)!

-These are small executable scripts you can write to trigger when you perform actions with git.
-They can even be written globally to trigger in every git repo on your machine.
+These are small executable scripts that trigger when you perform actions with git.
+They can even be written globally to trigger consistently for each git repo on your machine.

-Here is how to set up global post-commit hooks to write to record all commits.
+Here is how to set up global post-commit hooks to write to record all commits in a centralised document.

 ## Global Post Commit Hooks